 This background in managing business information distinguishes my approach to Lightroom from digital photography authors who trained as graphic artists or photographers and came to Lightroom from Photoshop.
 Although I used Photoshop years before Lightroom was released, my perspective is not to teach Lightroom as another kind of Photoshop but as an entirely different kind of tool – one that is as much about managing pictures as it is about processing them.
 And, again unlike Photoshop, my approach is to focus on Lightroom handling images in the plural.

-I also find a lot of tutorials and writing about Lightroom to be pretty bland.
+I also have little patience with a lot of the bland tutorials and writing about Lightroom.
 Are people really helped by being told things are “easy”, “awesome”, and being splattered with exclamation marks?
-Lightroom is not a difficult program in comparison to some I might name, but neither does learning it come without the demand for some effort and clear thought.
-You don’t mind that though, do you?
+Lightroom is not a difficult program, but neither does proficiency in it demand no effort or clear thought.